Ertuğrul Bey (character): Background

 Ertuğrul was born as the third son of Süleyman Şah and the second biological son of Hayme Hatun.
 He was originally looked after by his uncle, Korkut Bey, when his father was fighting in a war.
 As a youngster, he found three orphaned boys in a forest, Turgut Alp, Bamsı Beyrek and Doğan Alp, bringing them to the tribe and growing up with them as adoptive brothers.
 Ertuğrul had a taste of tragedy early in his life as his brother Sungurtekin Bey was captured by Mongols and presumed dead, not to return for many years.
 Growing up, he was the subject of romantic affection from his adoptive sister Gökçe, before rescuing a Selçuk princess, Halime, from Templars while out on a hunt.

 Personality

 Ertuğrul's official character description on the TRT 1 website states; "The son of Suleyman Shah, Ertugrul is a brave warrior who fights for his dreams and ideals.
+The show presents Ertugrul as fearless and righteous giving him a reputation amongst many tribes.
 He is the protector of the oppressed, willing to sacrifice his life for the cause of justice."